Th3Whit3Wolf/Almost-Finished-Neovim-Config/README.md

 Fast and full featured neovim config that leans heavily on neovim's builtin package feature and modular file structure.
 Lazy loading where it makes sense.

+## Dev Focus

+- Take full advantage of builting LSP
+- Take full advantage of builting tree-sitter
+- Take full advantage of lua based plugins
+- Remove need for just to be installed
+  - `plug.lua`, thanks to neopack can install plugins
+  - `settings`, can create directories and install python virtualenv and lsp
+  - Might create a `makefile` for update(or bake in that functionality)
+- All neovim settings set in lua
+- Put as much in lua as possible
+- Stay fast & keep lazy loading

 <details>
   <summary>
     <strong>Table of Contents</strong>